Skip to main content

 6 mentions Positive Neutral Negative

-The music in the game is generally well-received, with some users praising its quality and voice acting, while others criticize its short loops and occasional glitches.
-Some players found the music to be effective but opted to turn it off due to volume control issues.
-Overall, the soundtrack is considered decent, contributing positively to the game's atmosphere.
+The music in the game is generally well-received, with some users praising its quality and voice acting, while others find it repetitive and prone to awkward looping glitches.
+Some players opted to turn off the music due to volume control issues, but overall, it is considered a decent soundtrack that complements the game.

 • “Music and sound effects are good and also the graphics.”